Scout24/appmon4j/README.md

 *   uptime
 *   number of connections in a connection pool

+### MultiStateProvider

+*   Expose several State Values by one Reportable instance.
+Usefull if one single Reportable wants to delivery multiple State values, especially if the count of States may vary over time.

+##### Examples

+* JMXExporter exports all numeric values of all JMXBeans in a given domain, which may change over time.

 ### Version

 could / should actually be generalized into an non numeric state value